iden3/rapidsnark/README.md

 # rapidsnark

 This is an updated implementation of the Rapidsnark.
+You can find the old one here https://github.com/iden3/rapidsnark-old.

 Rapidsnark is a zkSnark proof generation written in C++ and intel/arm assembly.
 That generates proofs created in [circom](https://github.com/iden3/snarkjs) and [snarkjs](https://github.com/iden3/circom) very fast.